c3lang/c3-web/src/content/docs/Misc Advanced/asm.md

     order: 232
 ---

-C3 provides two ways to insert inline assembly: asm strings and asm blocks.
+C3 provides two ways to insert inline assembly code: `asm` strings and `asm` blocks.

-## Asm strings
+## Assembly strings

 This form takes a single compile time string and passes it directly to the underlying backend without any changes.